OSMCha/osmcha-frontend/ABOUT.md

 ## How to review a changeset?

-It is important that the reviewer has the necessary information about the changeset and the mapper to understand a particular changeset.
+It is important that the reviewer has the necessary information about the changeset and understand the diff of modifications in the OSM data.

-For this purpose, OSMCha offers an interface similar to OpenStreetMap but with additional tools such as changeset-map to visualise the edits, information about the mapper, other information related to the changeset and OSM user history that can help the reviewer identify a problematic edits on OSM.
+For this purpose, OSMCha offers an interface similar to OpenStreetMap but with additional tools such as [changeset-map](https://github.com/osmlab/changeset-map) to visualise the edits, information about the mapper, other information related to the changeset and OSM user history that can help the reviewer identify a problematic edits on OSM.
 For a deep-dive into what a problematic edit is on OSM, please refer to our guide on